-Boost student confidence with these Free sight word practice activities perfect for students who are learning to recognize, read, and spell high frequency sight words.
+Boost student confidence with these Free sight word videos and practice activities perfect for kindergarten, first and second-grade students who are learning to recognize, read, and spell high-frequency sight words.

 Did you know that as literate adults we have between 30,000 and 70,000 words we can read automatically, accurately, and effortlessly?
 These words are considered “sight words” because we instantly recognize them by sight.